WalkingPizza/arduino-light-show/Command Line Interface/coding-conventions.md

 ---

 ## File Structure
-Scripts are structured into:
+Scripts, except for [pseudo-libraries](#pseudolibraries) and tests, are structured into:
-* a header containing documentation and imports
+* preliminaries
 * constant declarations
 * function declarations
 * the main script

-#### Header:
+#### Preliminaries:
-The header usually contains a description of the script's functionality including expected arguments, type of output and explanations of possible return status.
-Imports in the header are achieved by sourcing other scripts.
+The preliminaries section contains imports of [pseudo-libraries](#pseudolibraries) and the declaration of the `dot` variable.
+The `dot` variable contains the path to the script file in which it is declared.
+This is useful when referring to other paths, based on the location of the script.

 #### Constants:
 Constants are declared in a `declare_constants` function which expects all of the script's command